TG3Ds/Tg3dMobileScanSDK-iOS/README.md

 5. [uploadScans()](#uploadscans)

 NOTE 1: You will need scanner id and session key while doing mobile scan.

-NOTE 2: We limit 3 mobile scans per user per month.
+NOTE 2: We limit 3 mobile scans per user per month. it is recommended to prepare multiple users while developing.
+Count of scan records will be reset on 1st of every month.

 ## 3D models